fateme-abdellahi/workout_tracker/README.md

 python manage.py test
 ```

-## 📝 License

-This project is licensed under the MIT License.
-See the `backend/LICENSE` file for details.

 ## 👥 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

----

-For more information about the backend API, see `backend/README.md`.

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📞 Contact